Murder of Sherri Jarvis: Sightings

 According to the first witness, the girl—appearing somewhat disheveled—had arrived at the South End Gulf station at approximately 6:30 p.m. on October 31.
 At this location, she had exited a blue 1973 or 1974 model Chevrolet Caprice with a light-colored top, which had been driven by a white male.
 This witness stated the girl had asked for directions to the Texas Department of Corrections Ellis Prison Farm.
 After receiving directions, the girl had left the Gulf station on foot, and was later seen walking north on Sam Houston Avenue.
 (Note: The Texas Department of Corrections Ellis Prison Farm is located approximately 14 mi from where the body of Jarvis was subsequently discovered.)

 This same girl was later seen at the Hitch 'n' Post truck stop alongside Interstate 45, where she again requested directions to the Texas Department of Corrections Ellis Prison Farm, claiming "a friend" was waiting for her at this location.
-In response, a waitress drew a map providing directions to the prison farm which she then handed to the girl.
+In response, a waitress drew a map providing directions to the prison farm, which she then handed to the girl.
 This waitress informed investigators that she had suspected the girl was a runaway and that in their brief conversation, the girl had informed her she was from either Rockport or Aransas Pass, Texas.
-The girl had also claimed to this waitress that she was 19 years old; when the waitress had expressed doubts as to her claimed age and further asked if her parents knew her whereabouts, this girl had reportedly replied, "Who cares?"
+The girl had also claimed to the waitress that she was 19 years old; when the waitress expressed doubts about her stated age and asked whether her parents knew her whereabouts, the girl reportedly replied, "Who cares?"
 (Note: Both of these eyewitnesses would positively identify the girl's body in the morgue, each conclusively stating she had been the individual who had asked them for specific directions the afternoon prior to the discovery of her body.)

 Ellis Prison Farm

-Both inmates and employees of the Ellis Prison Farm were canvassed and shown mortuary photographs of the victim, although none was able to identify her.
+Both inmates and employees of the Ellis Prison Farm were canvassed and shown mortuary photographs of the victim, although none were able to identify her.
 According to a detective working the cold case in the 21st century, only one inmate was of a similar age to the victim.
 Investigators were never able to establish a connection between the two.
 Investigators traveled to both the Rockport and Aransas Pass districts to consult with law enforcement personnel regarding any missing females whose physical descriptions matched that of the victim.
 Staff at schools in both districts were also contacted by investigators for the same purpose.
 Numerous Texas high school yearbooks were searched for any female known to be missing whose physical features matched her description.
 None yielded results, and no missing person reports relating to young Caucasian females were matched to the victim at the time.

 Despite the fact police and media appeals in the towns of Rockport or Aransas Pass to discover the identity of the victim failed to produce any fruitful leads as to her identity, it was thought that she may have indeed hailed from the general region she had stated to the waitress at the Hitch 'n' Post truck stop the evening prior to her murder.